Are you wondering what a brindle pitbull is?

 Their height varies from 16 – 19 inches.
 However, they weigh more than the brindle American pit bull terrier between 55 – 85 pounds.

-Gender
+2: Gender

 Their size and weight differ according to gender.
 Take for instance Brindle pup.
 A male puppy is between 14 -21 inches tall and weighs around 40 – 70 pounds while a female brindle puppy is about 14 – 18 inches tall and weighs around 30 – 60 pounds.
 So, the male brindle puppies are usually taller and weightier than their female counterpart.

-Age
+3: Age

 Of course, the age difference differs between puppies and fully grown Brindles.
 You would expect that the pup will weigh less than a grown Brindle.
 The fully grown Brindles are also taller than the pups.

-Brindle Pitbull Coat Colors
+Brindle Coat Pattern Variations

-They have a wide spectrum of colour hues.
 Such as; blue, lilac, fawn, white, black, red, yellow, brown, silver, or orange.

-Brindle Pitbull Temperament and Personality
+Temperament and Personality

 Testimonials of Pitties have shown that they are loving, loyal, energetic but sensitive dogs.
 They could be very emotional, that is why they must be treated well.

-Loving
+A: Loving

 Typically, brindle pit bulls appear intimidating, especially to visitors.
 On the contrary rather than scare visitors away a Brindle that has been receiving fair treatment from its carers will want to socialize with visitors, getting a rub on the stomach.